SciML/Catalyst.jl/docs/src/model_creation/examples/basic_CRN_library.md

 ## [Two-state model](@id basic_CRN_library_two_states)
 The two-state model describes a component (here called $X$) which can exist in two different forms (here called $X₁$ and $X₂$).
 It switches between these forms at linear rates.
 First, we simulate the model using both ODEs and SDEs:
 ```@example crn_library_two_states
-using Catalyst, OrdinaryDiffEqTsit5, StochasticDiffEq, Plots
+using Catalyst, OrdinaryDiffEqDefault, StochasticDiffEq, Plots
 two_state_model = @reaction_network begin
     (k₁,k₂), X₁ <--> X₂
 end